alterNERDtive/EDDiscovery-wiki/Free-Voice-Control.md

 Enjoy.

 PS.
-Soon a standalone FVC program will be released - watch out for that.\r\n", "Free Voice Control", OK
+I have plans for a standalone FVC program - watch out for that.